Mussels’ underwater glue inspires synthetic cement

 To test the new material’s efficacy, the researchers applied either the polymer material or the native mussel protein to glass plates.
 The researchers placed cells on the plates and then, after washing them, assessed how many cells were present, either attached or not, to gauge how well the materials performed.
 They found the PLP formed a cellular superglue, leaving the most cells attached compared to the native mixture and untreated plate.

-“We only meant to mimic the mussel’s properties, but when we went and tested several times, we actually got better properties than the native material in these settings.”
+“We actually didn’t mean to improve on the mussel’s properties,” Berger said.
+“We only meant to mimic it, but when we went and tested it in several different assays, we actually got better properties than the native material in these settings.”

-The team hopes the model can be widely applicable across other proteins that repeat their sequence.
+The team hopes the model can be widely applicable across other proteins that repeat their sequence to gain function in a new way to replicate proteins.
 They hypothesize such a platform could perform better than their native counterparts because they are denser and scalable.
 Gianneschi said this is the first of many papers to discuss polymer-based protein mimics, and he is already thinking about applications for future materials.

 Resilin, for example, a stretchy protein found in insect legs and wings, could be used to make flexible drones and other robotics.